feltus/InSilicoDiseaseHypothesis/README.md

 * Intact Interacions

 ## Task D: Molecular mechanism hypothesis.
-For each gene, construct a hypothesis as to how the altered biochemistry of that gene could lead to the phenotype.
-Provide a bried overview of evidence to support your hypothesis.
-Create a PDF with this information and upload to Canvas.
+For epilepsy subtype, construct a single hypothesis as to how the altered biochemistry of that gene could lead to the phenotype.
+Provide a brief overview of evidence to support your hypothesis.
+Create a PDF report with this information and upload it to Canvas.
+The hypothesis and core evidence (1-3 points with a citation) should fit one page.
+Do not turn in your Excel spreadsheet.
+Distill information from the data you collected into the PDF.
+Here is a pretend example:
+Hypothesis: Epilepsy subtype X is caused by the disruption of Gene Y’s role in inhibitory neurotransmission in the brain that reduces seizures.
+Evidence: Gene Y is expressed in the brain(ref 1).
+Gene Y is a neurotransmission receptor (ref 2).
+Mutations in transcription factor binding site Z lead to reduced protein expression (ref 3) so it can no longer inhibit seizures.
+Citations:
+1.
+2.
+3.